open-stage/python-psn/README.md

 ## Status

-- This is a very early version, currently implemented:
+- Currently implemented:
     - PSN V2
     - Parsing
-    - Linux

-## Development

-This is very early stage.
+    - Callback for data packet

-### Typing
+### Type hints

 * At this point, the `--no-strict-optional` is needed for mypy tests to pass: